vmware-tanzu/velero/site/docs/master/restic.md

 1. Restore from your Velero backup:

     ```bash
 velero restore create --from-backup BACKUP_NAME OPTIONS...
     ```

 1. When the restore completes, view information about your pod volume restores:

     ```bash
 velero restore describe YOUR_RESTORE_NAME
+    ```
+    ```bash
 kubectl -n velero get podvolumerestores -l velero.io/restore-name=YOUR_RESTORE_NAME -o yaml
     ```

 ## Limitations

 - `hostPath` volumes are not supported.
 [Local persistent volumes][4] are supported.
 - Those of you familiar with [restic][1] may know that it encrypts all of its data.
 We've decided to use a static, common encryption key for all restic repositories created by Velero. **This means that anyone who has access to your bucket can decrypt your restic backup data**.
 Make sure that you limit access to the restic bucket appropriately.
 We plan to implement full Velero backup encryption, including securing the restic encryption keys, in a future release.
 - The current Velero/restic integration relies on using pod names to associate restic backups with their parents.
 If a pod is restarted, such as with a Deployment, the next restic backup taken will be treated as a completely new backup, not an incremental one.
 - Restic scans each file in a single thread.
 This means that large files (such as ones storing a database) will take a long time to scan for data deduplication, even if the actual difference is small.

 ## Customize Restore Helper Image